 Lighting and staining of pergola being coordinated

-Board approves resident pursuing having a visit from Santa at club house for residents and their children.
+Board approves resident pursuing the planning of a visit from Santa at club house for residents and their children.
 Will help with costs.
-We need resident to give us detailed
+We need resident to give us detailed plan.

-Look at combining pool areas.
-Cost?
-Likelihood?

 Board will continue gathering specific information pertaining to possible development that will connect.
 Look at interest in a meeting with county officials about potential development and effects on Senators Ridge.

 Meeting adjourned the meeting at 8:54 PM.